Alpha Lipoic Acid And Parkinson's Disease

 Glutathione Support: ALA can increase intracellular levels of glutathione (link to glutathione), an essential antioxidant in the brain.
 Glutathione helps protect neurons from oxidative stress and may play a role in slowing down PD progression.
 Improved Insulin Sensitivity: Some studies suggest that Alpha Lipoic Acid may enhance insulin sensitivity, which could be beneficial in PD.
 Insulin resistance has been associated with a higher risk of developing PD, and improving insulin sensitivity may support overall brain health.

-A medical provider can offer guidance on the appropriateness, dosage, and potential interactions of Alpha Lipoic A with other medications or treatments.
+A medical provider can offer guidance on the appropriateness, dosage, and potential interactions of Alpha Lipoic Acid with other medications or treatments.